aggregat4/dendriform/JOURNAL.md

 # 2022-06-15

-I fixed my isAncestorOf check, which was completely wrong and got rid of a bunch of inexplicable test errors.
+I fixed the isAncestorOf check, which was completely wrong and got rid of a bunch of inexplicable test errors.